cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES - CDE-TBS V1-EN.md

 department: SPACE
 program: SSA
 domains: Mission Center, Flight Dynamics, Space Awareness
-summary: "Realization for the CNES (main client) and for the Space Command (CDE) of an operational demonstrator of the TBS (Space Dashboard), which is the first SSA (Space Situational Awareness) brick of a future military space command and control (C2)."
+summary: "Creation for CNES (main client) and for the Space Command (CDE) of an operational demonstrator of the TBS (Space Dashboard), which is the first SSA (Space Situational Awareness) brick of a future center of military space control (C2)."
 ---

 > __Customer__\: Centre National d'Etudes Spatiales - Commandement de l'Espace (CNES - CDE)